- What is it?

 - Locate and seek advice and services from a local canine rehabilitation specialist (Click Here to find a Canine Rehabilitation Facility in your area)

-- Start your dog on a effective, high quality joint supplement (TopDog’s Joint Supplement for Dogs, GlycanAid® HA, was specifically designed for dogs after orthopedic surgery or dogs requiring the highest level of joint support)
+- Start your dog on an effective, high-quality joint supplement (TopDog’s Joint Supplement for Dogs, GlycanAid® HA, which was specifically designed for dogs after orthopedic surgery or dogs requiring the highest level of joint support).
+Adding in Flexerna Omega, a potent natural anti-inflammatory will help in the healing and overall health of your dog’s joints.